WensongVincent/DepthPred/README.md

 # Depth Anything for Metric Depth Estimation

 Our Depth Anything models primarily focus on robust *relative* depth estimation.
-To achieve *metric* depth estimation, we follow ZoeDepth to fine-tune from our Depth Anything pre-trained encoder with metric depth information from NYUv2 or KITTI.
+To achieve *metric* depth estimation, we follow ZoeDepth to fine-tune from our Depth Anything pre-trained encoder with metric depth information from NYUv2.

 ## Performance